Patterns

 • perform filtering and transformation of incoming API requests

-• security - verfy API keys
+• security - verify API keys

 • enforce usage quotas and rate limit (throttling)